 China, South Korea and New Zealand are exiting their lockdowns, with many more countries heading steadily towards easing restrictions also.
 As restrictions ease, suppressed demand will begin to be released for many companies.

-Yet we all know the return of demand will be fragmented and varied, with new catalysts to uncover in its recovery.
+Yet we all know the return of demand will be fragmented and varied, with new catalysts to uncover in its recovery, making demand planning key.
 Data scientists all over the world are hard at work in coronavirus recovery teams trying to identify the rate their company’s demand may recover, while their strategy peers identify additional levers they can work with to drive up demand directly.

 Identifying your coronavirus demand recovery rate is complex.
 I wanted to share how my team is approaching it in case it would be useful for your recovery team.